-If you wanted to calculate 12-month (1 year) rolling period geometric (i.e. compound) returns, you could accomplish this using the framework illustrated in Exhibit 2.6.^{95,96}
+If you wanted to calculate 12-month (1 year) rolling period geometric (i.e. compound) returns, you could use the framework illustrated in Exhibit 2.6.^{98,99}

-95 Geometric (i.e. compound) returns are used here for example purposes only; rolling period analysis can be performed on any calculable statistic desired.
+98 Geometric (i.e. compound) returns are used here for example purposes only; rolling period analysis can be performed on any calculable statistic desired.

-96 To learn more about calculating period returns (including annualized monthly returns), see Chapter 6, "Statistical Analysis of Returns".
+99 To learn more about calculating period returns (including annualized monthly returns), see Chapter 6, "Statistical Analysis of Returns".